cedeber/concise-rust-book/src/ch01-03-ownership-borrowing-slices.md

 ## Memory and Allocation

+Rust has three kind of string:

+- String literal: `&str` which is known content.
+- String slice: `&String` which has a fixed size.
+- `String` which can grow and shrink.

+> `&str` does refer to string literals and String slices, as they both have a fixed size.

 In the case of a string literal, we know the content at compile time, so the text is hardcoded directly into the final executable.
 This is why string literals are fast and efficient.

 With the `String` type, in order to support a mutable, growable piece of text, we need to allocate an amount of memory on the heap, unknown at compile time, to hold the content.

+### Drop

 When a variable goes out of scope, Rust calls a special function for us.
 This function is called `drop`.
 Rust call `drop` automatically at the closing curly bracket.